Tornadoes of 2018: June 13 (United States and Canada)

-June 26–29
+June 26–29 (United States)

 Following the issuance of an enhanced risk of severe weather by the Storm Prediction Center, multiple tornadoes occurred across portions of the Great Plains and Great Lakes regions on June 26.
 An EF1 tornado touched down in the northeastern suburbs of Louisville, Kentucky, downing trees onto homes and causing considerable damage to a few businesses.
 Another EF1 tornado caused mostly minor damage to buildings in downtown Manhattan, Illinois, while a destructive EF3 struck the town of Eureka, Kansas.
 175 homes and businesses were damaged or destroyed in Eureka, and eight people were injured.
 A few weak tornadoes occurred on June 27 in parts of the Upper Ohio Valley before another wave of significant tornado activity affected the Northern Great Plains on June 28.
 This included a large EF3 tornado that touched down near Capitol, Montana and passed near Camp Crook, South Dakota, destroying a home, outbuildings, and multiple pieces of farm machinery.
 Two EF2 tornadoes also caused damage near Camp Crook as well.
 A few additional tornadoes occurred across the same region on June 29, including an EF2 that touched down near Winger, Minnesota.
 An EF1 tornado in western South Dakota downed numerous trees at Spearfish Canyon as well.
 A total of 40 tornadoes were confirmed as a result of this outbreak, which caused 8 injuries.